Bucs’ Creamsicle uniforms were seen as a look of losers, but a comeback could be afoot

 That would be their last postseason win until this season: In the 17 years that predated Brady’s arrival, the Bucs made the playoffs only twice and lost in the first round both times.
 But now Tampa Bay is back in the Super Bowl, and maybe — just maybe — the Bucs will be able to celebrate next season with a nod to their pastel past.

-“If the Bucs didn’t realize they would have sold a billion Tom Brady creamsicle jerseys they’re doing something wrong,” ESPN’s Bill Barnwell wrote earlier this year.
+“If the Bucs didn’t realize they would have sold a billion Tom Brady creamsicle jerseys they’re doing something wrong,” ESPN’s Bill Barnwell wrote in April.